Portrayed by: Jonathan Bailey

 Book | Show: Julia Quinn’s The Viscount Who Loved Me and Netflix’s Bridgerton

-Bridgerton might be a romance series, but the best part of it is its complex characters.
-While the first season focuses primarily on book one, The Duke and I, the Viscount Bridgerton’s role not only preludes what is to come for his arc, but it’s meant to showcase just how much is brewing within.
-There’s ample debate happening at the moment on social media–Do we like him?
+Bridgerton might be a romance series, but its complex characters are the best part.
+While the first season focuses primarily on book one, The Duke and I, Viscount Anthony Bridgerton’s role preludes what is to come for his arc and showcases just how much is brewing within.
+The first season forces us to question plenty.
+Do we like him?
 Do we not?
 Are we supposed to?
-Why was his characterization (presumably) sacrificed to make others look better?
-And while I don’t agree with that final question, I will note that if he isn’t liked this season, then character development next season will surely do the trick.
-But that’s neither here nor there, we’re here to discuss anxiety, effort, and the absence of mental health discourse in the 1800s.
-We’re here to dig deep into Anthony Bridgerton.
+What is he trying to tell us with all the toxic masculinity he exudes?
+He’s here to tell us an abundance, and ultimately, we’re here to discuss anxiety, time, efforts, the absence of mental health discourse in the 19th-century, and eventual healing because Anthony Bridgerton’s struggles are relatable for many.

-There are a few overarching themes throughout the season that appropriately set up what we know is to come for most characters, and the absence of discourse is a big one.
-It’s the lack of real communication between Simon and Daphne that leads to their marital conflict.
-It’s the absence of communication between mothers and daughters in preparation for what marriage actually looks like.
-It’s the absence of communication amongst men and women unless cigarettes on swings are involved.
-The bottom line is, people don’t always talk and men especially don’t talk.
-And maybe, just maybe, if they did, we wouldn’t have an angsty regency drama to watch.
+A few overarching themes throughout Season 1 appropriately set up what we know is to come for most characters, and the absence of transparency is a big one.
+The season focuses intently on the scarcity of communication between mothers and daughters and the absence of vulnerability amongst men.
+(The lack of honest communication even leads Simon and Daphne to their marital conflict.)
+The bottom line is, on Bridgerton, people don’t always talk, and men especially don’t divulge their emotions.

 Anthony Bridgerton and The Harrowing Fears